KirinDave/fuzed-old/README.txt

 Generate a starter Yaws config file with:

-  fuzedconf RAILS_ROOT
+  fuzedconf RAILS_ROOT 8080

 where RAILS_ROOT is the absolute path to the root directory of your Rails project.
+You may optionally specify a port as the second argument.
 This will generate a file called 'fuzed.conf' which contains a sample Yaws config file that should be suitable for initial testing.

 == Starting fuzed

 Start the fuzed master server (yaws) locally:

-  sudo fuzed start -n server@127.0.0.1 -c fuzed.conf
+  fuzed start -n server@127.0.0.1 -c fuzed.conf

 In another terminal, start a fuzed client locally: